 For other common examples of performance-impacting problems, see the problem matrix below.

-There are three primary performance categories that jump-start your diagnostic journey.
+As previously mentioned, there are three primary performance categories that jump-start your diagnostic journey.
 Understanding these health data points will significantly reduce your time to understanding where the source of the problem is.

 The problem matrix is a cheat-sheet of common problems categorized by the three health data points.